niklasengvall/java-the-complete-reference/README.md

 |   34    | Java Beans                                                    |           |
 |   35    | Introducing Servlets                                          |           |

-All my Thanks goes to Herbert and David,
+All my Thanks goes to Herbert and David for their splendid work.

 // Niklas Engvall